 You might sometimes see additional versions listed in the user interface beyond what we guarantee to be available, such as release candidate builds.
 If versions are listed, they can be deployed.

 Remember that cutting-edge releases are used to test new function fully.
 These releases might still have issues and might be less stable than the GA version.
+There’s also no guaranteed upgrade path to the GA version when it becomes available.

 If you’re interested in trying out one of these cutting-edge releases, we don’t recommended upgrading an existing cluster directly.
 Instead, use one of the methods to restore across clusters to get a cutting edge release deployed to a new cluster.